“Ratboy Jr. is rocking silly fun and among the best kindie songwriters today.” -Kids Corner /WXPN

-Ratboy Jr. is a band from New Paltz, NY, a college town located in the beautiful Hudson Valley.
-Singer and guitarist Timmy and multi-tasker extraordinaire Matty (he plays drums and keyboards at the same time!) are a rocking duo for all ages, a band for the whole fam.
-They have a knack for blurring the lines and pushing the boundaries between music for kids and music for adults, so that it becomes EVERYONE’S music.
-Whether it's playing in a park or releasing a split album with the singer of the Dead Milkmen, Ratboy Jr. likes to provide a soundtrack for a space focused on creativity and imagination.
+Ratboy Jr. is an award winning band from New Paltz, NY, a college town located in the beautiful Hudson Valley.
+They are a rocking duo for all ages, a band for the whole fam!
+They have a knack for blurring the lines between music for kids and music for adults, so that it becomes EVERYONE’S music.